What we do

 Ensuring basic human needs are met

-When disasters occur, Cordaid provides emergency responses to ensure basic human needs are met.
-We do this in collaboration with local communities and other key humanitarian aid actors.
+When disasters occur, Cordaid provides emergency responses to ensure that basic human needs are met.
+We do this in collaboration with local partners and communities and other key humanitarian aid actors.
 Our aim is to save lives and to make sure people are properly protected, even in life-disruptive situations.

 At the same time, our Resilient Recovery approach strengthens the ability of communities to anticipate, adapt and respond to future hazards and shocks.